The Hinterland of New South Wales

 Putu and his Big Brothers

 We spent the night again at a rest stop and it was really loud this time!
 At night we woke up because we heard strange noises.
 What was that?
 Was someone in danger?
-A rasping sound, then something that sounded like quick steps which was followed by an indefinable sound.
+A rasping sound, then something that sounded like quick steps which were followed by an indefinable sound.
 At first, we didn’t dare to look out our windows.
 Then we became a little more courageous.
 But we couldn’t see anything through the condensation on the windows.
 Should we go outside?
 While we weighed our options, we heard the noise more clearly.
 Cows???

 After a sleepless night, the next morning we found Putu parked between large trucks.
 Unfortunately, I was so tired and didn’t think about taking a photo.
 Because it looked really funny.
 Our little camper Putu, wedged between his big brothers the trucks.